sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --plugins.remove  Extra plugins that you want to run.
 Relative or absolute path to the plugin.
 Specify multiple plugin names separated by comma, or repeat the --plugins.remove option

 Budget
   --budget.configPath        Path to the JSON budget file.
+  --budget.suppressExitCode  By default sitespeed.io returns a failure exit code, if the budget fails.
+Set this to true and sitespeed.io will return exit code 0 independent of the budget.
   --budget.config            The JSON budget config as a string.
   --budget.output            The output format of the budget.  [choices: "junit", "tap"]

 Screenshot
   --screenshot.type                  Set the file type of the screenshot  [choices: "png", "jpg"] [default: "png"]